What we know for sure is that 2018 will be the year of the user experience around our customers.

 - Cross-device Usage

 - Lead Generation

 - Influencer Marketing

 Maybe you are one of those people that like to watch a video rather than read.
 I’ve done a video with Robert from Landingi explaining these trends in the video below.
-This video is part of Marketing Automation Network Free course we did.
-Check it out.

 We love entertainment, stories, and our mobile Internet bandwidth is getting faster.
 It’s no surprise that video ad is getting more and more popular online.

 Video ad spending grew +557% sequentially from Q2 2016 to Q3 2016, according to a recent report by Smaato.

 So, start making videos of your products and services before it’s too late.

 Video doesn’t need to be hard, just make sure that you are using real stories (personal stories if possible), and that you are putting that little human touch into it.

 Here are a few easy useful tips for leveraging video marketing.